-- (1) Parliament shall appoint committees necessary for the efficient discharge of its functions. - (2) Parliament shall, by its rules of procedure, prescribe the powers, composition and functions of its committees. - (3) In the exercise of their functions under this article, committees of Parliament- - (a) may call any Minister or any person holding public office and private individuals to submit memoranda or appear before them to give evidence; - (b) may co-opt any member of Parliament or employ qualified persons to assist them in the discharge of their functions; - (c) shall have the powers of the High Court for- - (i) enforcing the attendance of witnesses and examining them on oath, affirmation or otherwise; - (ii) compelling the production of documents; and - (ii) issuing a commission or request to examine witnesses abroad.
+- (1) Parliament shall appoint standing committees and other committees necessary for the efficient discharge of its functions. - (2) The committees of Parliament shall include sessional committees and a committee of the whole house. - (3) Rules of procedure of Parliament shall prescribe the composition and functions of committees of Parliament. - (4) In the exercise of their functions under this article, committees of Parliament- - (a) may call any Minister or any person holding public office and private individuals to submit memoranda or appear before them to give evidence; - (b) may co-opt any member of Parliament or employ qualified persons to assist them in the discharge of their functions; - (c) shall have the powers of the High Court for - (i) enforcing the attendance of witnesses and examining them on oath, affirmation or otherwise; - (ii) compelling the production of documents; and - (iii) issuing a commission or request to examine witnesses abroad.